tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     By default, new interval is `2.5 * last interval`.
     At its default value of 100%, `Interval Modifier` does nothing.
-    However, this is not what you want because you've just lowered `Starting Ease` to 131% in the previous step.
+    However, this is not what you want because you've just lowered `Starting Ease` to 131% in the previous section.
     To restore the balance bump `Interval Modifier` up to 192%.
     `1.92 * 1.31` is roughly equal to `2.5`.

-    Later after you've used Anki for a couple of months and have had high retention, you can increase the value further and do fewer reviews.
+    Later after you've used Anki for a couple of months and have had high *retention rate*, you can increase the value further and do fewer reviews.
     If you forget too many cards, it is recommended to lower it a bit.

-    If you've used the [RefoldEase](https://ankiweb.net/shared/info/819023663) add-on
-    from the previous step, your `Interval Modifier` should be already set to the right value.

-* **Easy bonus** and **Hard interval**: Ignore these settings as you should never use the “hard” and “easy” buttons.
+* **Easy bonus** and **Hard interval**: Ignore these settings as you should never use the "Hard" and "Easy" buttons.

     <p align="center"><img alt="hard-easy" class="shadow" src="img/anki-buttons.webp"></p>

-    As I mentioned in the `Starting ease` section, the "Hard" and "Easy" buttons have counter-intuitive effects on Anki’s algorithm, which causes long-term problems with Ease of your cards.
+    The "Hard" and "Easy" buttons have counter-intuitive effects on Anki's algorithm, which causes long-term problems with Ease of your cards.

     [AJT Flexible Grading](https://ankiweb.net/shared/info/1715096333) can hide unwanted buttons.